 Our founder, director and chief executive officer, Mr. Dinggui Yan, is a pioneer in China's peer-to-peer lending service industry.
 He has been leading our group since the inception of our business.
 Prior to founding our group, Mr. Yan has over 17 years of experience spanning across the technology and finance sectors.
 Members of our management team possess a unique combination of technology and finance backgrounds, with an average of 15 years of relevant industry experience.
 Our chief financial officer, Mr. Chunlin Fan, previously worked at prestigious investment banks and technology companies including Nomura, Macquarie, ICBC International and Microsoft, where he was involved in multiple high-profile transactions.
 Our chief technology officer, Mr. Jiong Feng held senior positions at Microsoft and Alibaba prior to joining us.
-Our management team is supported by an experienced and devoted staff.
+Our management prudently operates our business with a determined focus on risk awareness and has developed robust risk management capabilities.
+In addition, our management team is supported by an experienced and devoted staff.
 With extensive work experience, proven execution capabilities and extensive knowledge of China's online individual finance market, we are confident to further enhance our leading position in China's online individual finance industry.